 It was clear to Sara that the status-quo wasn’t working.
 Because systems weren’t talking to each other, she was stuck in manual drudgery.
 “We were about 50 people and were starting to feel growing pains.
 We knew if we were going to continue hiring and growing, something had to give.”

 Linking HR, benefits, payroll, and time off was priority one, not only because of the pain disparate systems were causing, but also because of what it would signify.
 “It struck us that we weren’t doing things as ‘smart’ as we could have been—which is ironic, because our own business is all about taking separate systems and bringing them into one.
 It almost felt sacreligious that we weren’t living up to that philosophy with our HR operations.
-We knew we needed an all-in-one solution.”
+We knew we needed a single solution.”

 No one could deny that using their CRM as an HRIS wasn’t working, but Sara had bigger hopes for an HRIS, beyond the ability to store employee information securely.
 “Having streamlined historical data for each employee was really important, as was having a centralized place where we could have absolutely everything.
 We also wanted to drive more engagement with our team.
 We’d built an internal intranet (dubbed our ‘Ontranet’) which worked well as a resource center, but didn’t allow for any interactions or engagement.”